 Catherine: I think I’d like to spend a week with Joan of Arc, though it might be dangerous.
 A simple peasant girl believed so strongly that God had spoken to her that she was able to convince leaders of her country and army to let her lead them to victory out of a dark and troubled period.
 And talk about conflicts!
 She stayed faithful and obedient to the vision, though it led to her martyrdom.
 Amazing.

 What was your purpose for publishing the compilation, Journeys to Mother Love?

-Catherine: The Lord has given me deep and lasting emotional healing for traumatic experiences and unmet emotional needs in childhood, that are described in my story in Journeys to Mother Love.
+Catherine: The Lord has given me deep and lasting emotional healing for traumatic experiences that are described in my story in Journeys to Mother Love.
 The other eight women whose stories are told in Journeys to Mother Love are also personal memoirs about the mother/daughter relationship; all powerful experiences.

-Inner healing seems to be a theme for me.
+Inner healing is a theme running through my work.
 And this theme is also found in No More Fear: From Killing Fields to Harvest Fields, which I wrote from my interviews with Physa Chanmany, another life-changing experience for me.